 We will seek out any eyewitnesses to the incident or series of incidents that led to your injury or illness.
 This could be key evidence as we attempt to settle your claim against medical providers or litigate your case in the courtroom.

 The Law Offices of Sean M. Cleary Can Be of Assistance Regarding Your Malpractice Case

 Many patients claim medical providers are not apologizing or accepting responsibility.
 They assert no one is being held accountable for the harm they endured and that they are dismissed or ignored by healthcare providers who seem more interested in avoiding legal liability than stating the facts and acknowledging what went wrong.

 You can trust that our experienced medical malpractice attorney knows which expert witness to consult to get expert testimony and what questions to ask to build a solid case.

-Sean M. Cleary has in-depth knowledge of Miami medical malpractice injury law and how to apply his long-term expertise to individual cases.
+Sean M. Cleary is a proficient Miami medical malpractice injury lawyer and an expert at applying his long-term expertise to individual cases.